-

 August 9, 2023

 Poko is a Kotlin compiler plugin that generates equals, hashCode, and toString functions for annotated classes based on their properties.
-Inspired by Jake Wharton’s blog post on maintaining compatibility in public APIs , it partially mimics the behavior of Kotlin data classes while leaving out the copy and componentN functions, which are difficult to maintain without breaking API compatibility.
+Inspired by Jake Wharton’s blog post on maintaining compatibility in public APIs, it partially mimics the behavior of Kotlin data classes while leaving out the copy and componentN functions, which are difficult to maintain without breaking API compatibility.
 Our Paraphrase and Redwood runtimes use Poko.
-The equals, hashCode, and toString functions are familiar to all JVM developers.…
+The equals, hashCode, and toString functions are familiar to all JVM developers.
+But Kotlin generates the exact same set of functions for data classes on all of its multiplatform targets—not just the JVM.
+It stands to reason that Poko should do the same.
+And thanks to a slew of recent contributions from Jake, now it does!
+In addition to the JVM and Android platforms it has supported since its first release 3 years ago, Poko 0.15.0 now supports native and JS targets as well. …

 -